QinzhiChen/Project---Clustering/README.md

 ## Key Takeaways and Recommendations

 All models performed better than the baseline, even if not by much.
 We do not recommend to use this model.
 Also we recommend that we need better data.
 Roughly half of all features are lost due to missing too many values which reduces the number of potential drivers of logerror we could analyze.
+Clustering was shown to be a useful exercise, so additional clustering exploration is recommended in an attempt to find clusters that serve as larger drivers.